 Facebook imagines a future in which smartglasses will become as widespread in everyday life as smartphones are today.
 This is what we read onlatest corporate blog post of the colossus of Menlo Park.

-For this vision to be realized, however, these devices will require powerful AI software capable of monitoring, reading and reacting to the context that surrounds the users of the viewer.
+For this vision to be realized, however, such devices will require powerful AI software capable of monitoring, reading and reacting to the context that surrounds the users of the viewer.
 And the only way to train AI to see and hear the world the way humans do is to have it experience the world the way we do - from a first-person perspective.
 Twenty-four hours a day.
 By developing skills like those of humans with "episodic memory".
 In other words, as in an episode of the now prophetic Black Mirror, a viewer would be able to recover even the smallest details of our life, helping us to recover the keys forgotten somewhere.
 Or who knows, helping the police to see what we did on such a day, at such an hour.

 The users' "electronic voyeur" takes shape